Back to blog

 Lemlist pioneered image and video personalization in cold email, letting you embed prospect-specific screenshots, custom images with the recipient’s logo, and personalized video thumbnails.
 In a sea of text-only cold emails, this visual differentiation still works.

-What works well: Image personalization generates genuine curiosity.
-Their liquid syntax templating allows deep personalization without coding.
-The multichannel sequences (email plus LinkedIn plus phone) provide a unified workflow.
-Lemlist’s content detection flags spam trigger words before sending.
+What works well: Image personalization generates genuine curiosity, and liquid-syntax templating allows deep personalization without coding.
+The multichannel sequences (email, LinkedIn, phone) run in one workflow, and content detection flags spam trigger words before sending.

 Where it falls short: Deliverability at scale has been a consistent complaint in user reviews.
 The image personalization that makes Lemlist unique also increases email file size, which can trigger spam filters at high volume.
 Pricing per seat makes it expensive for teams beyond three to four people.